Policy overview

 Raising an issue

-An employee may use our grievance policy and procedure:
+An employee may use our grievance policy and procedure to make a complaint if they consider that they have:

-- if they consider they have been unlawfully discriminated against based on any of the protected characteristics
+- been unlawfully discriminated against based on any of the protected characteristics

-- if they have a complaint involving alleged bullying or harassment
+- a complaint involving alleged bullying or harassment

 Alternatively employees may raise issues in confidence with a senior officer in HR services by email.